melanie-bauer/KI-Tutor/docs/project-vision.md

 * Mobile usability for teachers and students.
 * Configuration flexibility so that other schools can easily adopt the solution.

+## Project Scope and Deliverables

+**This is not just a prototype.** The AI Tutor platform must be production-ready, fully operational, and actively used by teachers and students at HTL Leonding during the project timeline.

+The project team is responsible for:

+* Delivering a working system that meets all minimal goals and as many extended goals as feasible.
+* Deploying the platform in a production environment (on-premises or European cloud infrastructure).
+* Providing active support during rollout and use, including:
+  * Technical troubleshooting and bug fixes
+  * User onboarding and training materials
+  * Documentation for administrators, teachers, and students
+* Iterating based on real-world feedback from teachers and students during operation.
+* The solution must be maintainable and transferable to other schools after the project phase ends.

+Success will be measured not by technical feasibility alone, but by actual classroom adoption and sustained use.

 ## Educational Value

 This project promotes AI literacy and responsible use of modern technologies by: